-- Install firewall software on any wireless computers which are used to access your network (see Using Firewalls). - Change wireless vendor default settings, including but not limited to, wired equivalent privacy (WEP) keys, default service set identifier (SSID), passwords, and SNMP community strings.
+- Install perimeter firewalls between any wireless network and computers running QuickBooks Point of Sale workstations.
+You need to configure these firewalls to deny or control (if such traffic is necessary for your other business purposes) any traffic from the wireless environment into the cardholder data environment. - Install firewall software on any wireless computers which are used to access your network (see Using Firewalls). - Change wireless vendor default settings, including but not limited to, wired equivalent privacy (WEP) keys, default service set identifier (SSID), passwords, and SNMP community strings.
 Disable SSID broadcasts.
 Enable WiFi protected access (WPA and WPA2) technology for encryption and authentication when WPA-capable. - Encrypt wireless transmissions by using WiFi protected access (WPA or WPA2) technology, IPSEC VPN, or SSL/TLS.
 Never rely exclusively on wired equivalent privacy (WEP) to protect confidentiality and access to a wireless LAN.
-If WEP is used, do the following: - ▶ Use with a minimum 104-bit encryption key and 24 bit-initialization value - Use only in conjunction with WiFi protected access (WPA or WPA2) technology, VPN, or SSL/TLS - Rotate shared WEP keys quarterly (or automatically if the technology permits) - Rotate shared WEP keys whenever there are changes in personnel with access to keys - ► Restrict access based on media access code (MAC) address.
+If WEP is used, do the following: - ▶ Use with a minimum 104-bit encryption key and 24 bit-initialization value - ► Use only in conjunction with WiFi protected access (WPA or WPA2) technology, VPN, or SSL/TLS - ► Rotate shared WEP keys quarterly (or automatically if the technology permits) - ► Rotate shared WEP keys whenever there are changes in personnel with access to keys

+▶ Restrict access based on media access code (MAC) address.